shipgirlproject/Shoukaku/README.md

 });
 ```

-> Searching and joining a channel (Async Function Implementation)
+> Join a voice channel, search for a track, play the track, then disconnect after 30 seconds
 ```js
 const player = await shoukaku.joinChannel({
     guildId: 'your_guild_id',